Kana00/electron-new-project/README.md

 ---

 **Note:** the title bar is slightly different on Windows and Linux.
-Below you can see the difference:
+You can see the difference below:

 ![windows title bar](https://www.zupimages.net/up/18/18/ebim.png)